threnjen/Air-Travel-Delay-Study/README.md

 >  ![Figure 7 - UMAP - our set](https://github.com/threnjen/flatiron_module_03_project/blob/main/images/umap_delays_500.png)

 > Above we have our map for specific delay type.
 We notice that in our problem, the entire map looks like a paint spatter.
-The delay problem has not been solved by us - even with all of our features there are not strong groupings of like-features that conclusively determine any type of delay.
+The delay problem has not been solved by us - even with all of our features there are not strong groupings of like-features that help conclusively determine any type of delay.
 It's no wonder, seeing this visual, that our model struggles to conclusively sort our flights.

 #### With this information in hand - can the Bureau provide resources to help reduce delay?